dotnet/arcade-extensions/src/tasks/Readme.md

 4. Build the tasks using either `/build-tasks.cmd` or `src/tasks/build.cmd`

+### Editing an existing custom task

+After making changes to the source code, be sure to rev the major, minor, or patch version in the tasks task.json file.
+If you do not rev this version, then Azure DevOps will not recognize that the task is different from an exisitng task and won't update the task when you deploy.

 ### Packaging the task in the extension

 Extension packaging is controlled via the `vss-extension.json` file.